 When I go on an extended motorcycle tour, I like to ride back roads with plenty of twisties to challenge me, in an area with forests, mountains, lakes and rivers to stimulate the senses.
-That’s why riding the reservoir roads of New York’s southern highlands makes for a fantastic motorcycle tour.
+That’s why riding the reservoir roads of the New York southern highlands makes for a fantastic motorcycle tour.
 Much of the region is protected watershed land and parks.
 This area supplies New York City with its water needs and is home to great roads, quaint little towns and even a bison ranch.

 On a crystal clear day with the warm sun gently embracing me, I rolled out of Ringwood, New Jersey, on my Kawasaki Nomad 1600.
 I sailed along Sloatsburg Road to Long Meadow Road (County Road 84) through the Sterling Forest watershed to Route 17A and then Route 17.
 This journey offers a diversity of riding experiences, with everything from back-woods country roads to a superslab to hone your riding skills.